reyhaneh-92/Sharp_ML/README.md

 ## DATA and Models

 All trained models and the feature dictionaries for Bayesian retrievals are available in a Google Drive folder.
-Users can download this folder and place it in their own Google Drive to utilize the provided Google Colab notebook.
-This notebook allows users to run the models on a small provided test set for demonstration and experimentation purposes.
+Users can download this folder and place it in their own Google Drive or local directory to utilize the provided Google Colab notebook for training and testing with a large dataset.
+This notebook allows users to run the trained models on a small test set for demonstration and reproducibility of the algorithm.

 ### Accessing the Data